schmeekygeek/makglobal/src/content/blog/how-makexports-simplifies.md

 But staying local can mean missed opportunities.

-At **Makexports**, we make it easier for SMEs to think big, ship smart, and expand across borders without the usual stress.
+At **FZC**, we make it easier for SMEs to think big, ship smart, and expand across borders without the usual stress.

 ## What Usually Goes Wrong